nutanixdev/xi-iot-projects-facefeed/index.rst

 Staging Source Data
 +++++++++++++++++++

-The lab depends on the availability of a video stream from which to identify faces.
+The tutorial depends on the availability of a video stream from which to identify faces.

 Xi IoT supports direct ingest of RTSP (commonly used in retail/security) and GigE Vision (commonly used in manufacturing/industrial) video streaming protocols, as well as `MQTT <http://mqtt.org/>`_ messaging protocol (commonly used by IoT sensor devices).
 For other industry specific protocols, numerous hardware & software “gateways” exist to translate those data formats & protocols into MQTT.

-Outside of a lab environment, these video streams would likely originate on a camera or network video recorder external to the Edge device.
+Outside of a tutorial environment, these video streams would likely originate on a camera or network video recorder external to the Edge device.
-However, for the purposes of the lab, we can leverage Xi IoT's **Application** construct to deploy a pre-configured containerized application hosting an `RTSP video stream <https://hub.docker.com/r/xiiot/facefeed-rtsp-sample>`_ running directly on your Edge VM.
+However, for the purposes of the tutorial, we can leverage Xi IoT's **Application** construct to deploy a pre-configured containerized application hosting an `RTSP video stream <https://hub.docker.com/r/xiiot/facefeed-rtsp-sample>`_ running directly on your Edge VM.

 As mentioned above, Xi IoT Applications are simply Docker containers that can be deployed to the edge using Kubernetes formated yaml as the only required input.
 This is considered Containers-as-a-Service (CaaS) functionality and is sold as a specific Xi IoT service SKU.